 Font Display – Experimenting with is typography is a great way to build a unique web design, but sometimes if the user hasn’t downloaded the font, the site may appear slow.
 Compromising user experience like this can be worse off for you website than sticking to standard fonts that everyone already has.
 Chrome 60’s new font display property provides a fallback that lets you control what a downloadable font looks like before it’s completely loaded, so you don’t have to trade in creativity for usability.

 Paint Timing API – First Paint and First Contentful Paint aim to give developers a better look at how their website performs as soon as s user lands on the page.
-By giving visual feedback of when the browser first starts to render content on screen as well as when the browser first renders content from the DOM, it’s easier to improve the user experience through detailed performance metrics.
+By giving visual feedback of when the browser first starts to render content on screen as well as when the browser first renders content from the DOM, it’s easier to improve the user experience through detailed performance testing metrics.

 Audits Panel – The open source project, Lighthouse, powers a feature that lets you run an audit which gives a report on your web page with a summary of how you did in different categories such as performance and accessibility.
 It goes as far as to give you scores and show which tests you failed to evaluate the quality of your page and let you know what to improve.